curry-language/kics2/GITINSTALL.md

  1. Bootstrapping with KiCS2 3.0.0 or newer (the faster option)

-    > Note that KiCS2 3.0.0 distributions are not available on the website yet, therefore you may have to use PAKCS for bootstrapping for now.
-Of course you can still bootstrap with KiCS2 if you have already built version 3 somewhere.

     Download and install the KiCS2 distribution from the [KiCS2 download site](http://www-ps.informatik.uni-kiel.de/kics2/download.html).
     Be sure to use a different directory than this one for this installation,